xregistry/spec/core/spec.md

 [Resources](#resources)).

 A successful response MUST either be:
-- `200 OK` with the Resource contents in the HTTP body
+- `200 OK` with the Resource document in the HTTP body
-- `303 See Other` with the location of the Resource's contents being returned in the HTTP `Location` header if the Resource has a `RESOURCEurl` value, and the HTTP body MUST be empty
+- `303 See Other` with the location of the Resource's document being returned in the HTTP `Location` header if the Resource has a `RESOURCEurl` value, and the HTTP body MUST be empty